OpenSlides/OpenSlides/DEVELOPMENT.md

     $ git diff --cached

-Than, commit changes and create a pull request.
+Then, commit changes and create a pull request.

 ## Work in submodules

 - Create your own fork at github.
 - Remove the upstream (main) repo as the origin in the submodule:

     $ cd <submodule>
     $ git remote remove origin

 - Add your fork and the main repo as origin and upstream

     $ git remote add origin <your fork>
     $ git remote add upstream <main repo>